 The best spots to take photos are to the right of the park entrance.
 Follow the pathway a little past the restroom and you see a big grassy hill.
 There are several grassy hills in the park, but this is the best one that is closest to the sunset.
 Keep in mind that this is a well known and popular spot.
 There are also some sharp thrones which hide in the grass so bringing a thick mat or beach towel is highly recommended.

 Also, please do not leave any personal belongings unattended (this goes rule applies not only for this area, but anywhere in Hawaii).
-Stay safe and contact me for more information about surprise engagement photography, wedding photography, family portraits or individual photo sessions!
+Stay safe and contact us for more information about surprise engagement photography packages!